-Albert Einstein as a Zionist
+Albert Einstein, the Zionist

 Einstein had initially thought that his first visit to America might be a way to make some money in a stable currency in order to provide for his family in Switzerland.
-"I have demanded \$15,000 from Princeton and Wisconsin," he wrote his friend and fellow
+"I have demanded \$15,000 from Princeton and Wisconsin," he wrote his friend and fellow scientist Paul Ehrenfest.
+"It will probably scare them off.
+But if they do bite, I will be buying economic independence for myself - and that's not a thing to sniff at."

 The American universities did not bite.
 "My demands were too high," he reported back to Ehrenfest.
-So by February of 1921, he had made other plans for the spring: He would present a paper at the third Solvay Conference in Brussels and give some lectures in Leiden at the behest of Ehrenfest
+So by February of 1921, he had made other plans for the spring: He would present a paper at the third Solvay Conference in Brussels and give some lectures in Leiden at the behest of Ehrenfest.